RetroPie/RetroPie-Docs/docs/Retropie---Ubuntu-15.10-x86-Flavor.md

 ### Section 3.1: Emulationstation hangs if shutdown/restart was selected

 It is not possible to restart/shutdown if an sudo requests an password.
-To disable sudo password request add the line `$user ALL=(ALL) NOPASSWD:ALL` to /etc/sudoers.
+To disable sudo password request add the line `$user ALL=(ALL) NOPASSWD:ALL` at the end of `/etc/sudoers`.
 Replace `$user`with the name of your current user.

 ### Section 3.2: Cannot install PS3 driver